-Late submissions will be penalized by 5% of your grade (for that particular submission) per day.
-Please be sure to speak with me sooner rather than later if you need an extension for health or some other legitimate reason - I need to hear from you before or while the issue is unfolding, and ideally not after.
+Late submissions will be penalized by .5 points of your grade per day until you hit 0 for that particular assessment.
+Please be sure to speak with us sooner rather than later if you need an extension for health or some other legitimate reason - we need to hear from you while the issue is unfolding, not after.

-Though it may not be obvious through e-mails, PDFs, and websites, Kris is actually a real human being and I also have ample experience dealing with students who are grappling with mental and physical health challenges while enrolled at UW-Madison but it's critically important to be communicative and honest.
-Please visit me in my office in Science Hall if you would rather not email about your health challenges.
+Though it may not be obvious through messaging, PDFs, and websites, Kris and Allen are actually very nice people!
+Both of us also have ample experience dealing with students who are grappling with mental and physical health challenges while enrolled at UW-Madison but it's critically important to be communicative and honest.
+Please visit Kris Olds in his office in Science Hall if you would rather not email about your health challenges.
+Feel free to say hello anytime too if his office door (Rm 346, Science Hall) is open!

-McBurney Students
+McBurney Disability Resource Center Students